TheDigitalNinja/thedigitalninja-nextjs/README.md

 ## Contributing

 This is a personal project, but if you notice any issues or have suggestions, please feel free to open an issue or submit a pull request.

+## License

+This project is released under the Unlicense.
+See the [LICENSE](LICENSE) file for details.